oschrenk/notes/company.md

 Git centric approach:

 - **commit related changes** a commit should be a wrapper for related changes.
-Fixing two different bugs should produce  seperate commits.
+Fixing two different bugs should produce  separate commits.
 Small commits make it easier for other developers to understand the changes and roll them back if something went wrong
 - **seperate formatting changes from code changes** don't change whitespace/formatting with the code
 - **commit often** Committing often keeps your commits small and, again, helps you commit only related changes.
 Moreover, it allows you to share your code more frequently with others.
-That way it‘s easier for everyone to integrate changes regularly and avoid having merge conflicts.
-Having few large commits and sharing them rarely, in con- trast, makes it hard to solve conflicts.
+That way it is easier for everyone to integrate changes regularly and avoid having merge conflicts.
+Having few large commits and sharing them rarely, in contrast, makes it hard to solve conflicts.
-- **don't commit half done work** You should only commit code when it‘s completed.
+- **don't commit half done work** You should only commit code when it's completed.
 This doesn‘t mean you have to complete a whole, large feature before committing.
-Quite the contrary: split the feature‘s implementation into logical chunks and remember to commit early and often.
-But don‘t commit just to have something in the repository before leaving the office at the end of the day.
+Quite the contrary: split the feature's implementation into logical chunks and remember to commit early and often.
+But don't commit just to have something in the repository before leaving the office at the end of the day.
-- **test code before you commit** Resist the temptation to commit some- thing that you «think» is completed.
+- **test code before you commit** Resist the temptation to commit some- thing that you _think_ is completed.
 Test it thoroughly to make sure it really is completed and has no side effects (as far as one can tell).
 While committing half- baked things in your local repository only requires you to forgive yourself, having your code tested is even more important when it comes to pushing/sharing your code with others.
 - **version control is not a backup system** When doing version control, you should pay attention to committing semantically
 - **use branches** Branches are the perfect tool to help you avoid mixing up different lines of development.
 You should use branches extensively in your development workflows: for new features, bug fixes, ideas.
 - **agree on a workflow** Git lets you pick from a lot of different workflows: long-running branches, topic branches, merge or rebase, git-flow...
-Which one you choose depends on a couple of factors: your project, your overall development and deployment workflows and (maybe most important- ly) on your and your teammates‘ personal preferences.
-However you choose to work, just make sure to agree on a com- mon workflow that everyone follows.
+Which one you choose depends on a couple of factors: your project, your overall development and deployment workflows and (maybe most importantly) on your and your teammates' personal preferences.
+However you choose to work, just make sure to agree on a common workflow that everyone follows.

 [#Tower:2011]